kr5176/Grocery-Store-Management-System/README.md

-Below is a README.md file for your project:

 Grocery Shop Management System

 This project is a C++-based Grocery Shop Management System designed to efficiently manage fruits and vegetables inventory, purchases, feedback, and more.
 The program enables users to interact with the system through a menu-driven console application.

 Features